exsurgo/ProjectTemplates/Readme.md

 		var x = 1,	// First<br/>
 		&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;y = 2;	// Second
 	</code>
-- Strings should use single quotes instead of double
+- Strings should use single quotes instead of double.

 **Rules for Ext templates**
 - A viewport should always be used as the top-level views for Ext.

 **Rules for Ext layout templates**
-- Header and Footer should have height set to 100 and NOT resizable
+- Header and Footer should have height set to 100 and NOT resizable.
-- Left, Right, Center, Top, Bottom, etc, panels should be resizable
+- Left, Right, Center, Top, Bottom, etc, panels should be resizable.